thinclab/thinc_simulator/README.md

 `grid\_flight.launch` file and modify accordingly.
 You will also need to copy the requisite files in `urdf/`.
 Use a commandline tool like `sed` (use the `-i` option) to modify those files.
-Again, I wish there was a more flexible way, but this is what we have.
+Again, I wish there was a more flexible way, but this is what we have currently.